Ole Miss Rebels football: Memphis

 The Ole Miss–Memphis football rivalry has also been a far less competitive rivalry series.
 The Rebels hold a 47–12–2 advantage over the Tigers in this non-conference series.
 The two schools have met 62 times from 1921 to 2019.

-Ole Miss won every game between 2005-2009, and the teams temporarily suspended competition from 2010 to 2013.
+Ole Miss won every game between 2005 and 2009, and the teams temporarily suspended competition from 2010 to 2013.
 The rivalry was resumed in 2014.
 Ole Miss won the game 24–3 to increase their winning streak against Memphis to six straight.
 In 2015, The Tigers upset No. 13 Ole Miss, 37–24.
 The Rebels fell 11 spots in the AP Poll to No. 24 and Memphis entered the rankings at No. 18.
 It was the Tigers' first victory over a ranked team since defeating No. 6 Tennessee in 1996.
 Memphis won the most recent matchup 15–10 on August 31, 2019.
 As of 2020, there are no future games scheduled between the two teams.

+Mississippi State

+The Battle for the Golden Egg (nicknamed the Egg Bowl) is the Rebels' last game of the season against in-state SEC rival Mississippi State University (MSU).
+The teams have played each other 114 times since 1901, and the first game officially known as "The Battle of the Golden Egg" was in 1927.
+The game gets its name from the trophy awarded to the winner of the contest; the football element of the trophy is based on the much more ovoid and rounded football used in 1927 when it was designed, and resembles a large golden egg.
+While it is called a "Bowl", the game is not a postseason bowl game but a regular season SEC game.
+Twenty-nine Egg Bowls have been played on Thanksgiving Day.
+Ole Miss leads the series with 64–46–6.

+In 2014, the game gained much more national attention due to the postseason implications the game possessed.
+Although both teams were considered to be Playoff contenders mid-season when the Bulldogs were #1 and the Rebels were #3, they each suffered a loss (Mississippi State had 1 loss at the time while Ole Miss had 3 losses).
+The postseason implications were still high, however.
+Mississippi State entered the game with a No. 4 ranking in College Football Playoff, and had a spot in the Playoff on the line entering the game against No. 19 Ole Miss.
+MSU also had a chance at making the SEC title game, where they needed a win and an Alabama loss.
+In an upset, Ole Miss beat the Bulldogs 31–17 and jumped from No. 19 to No. 9 in the College Football Playoff rankings.
+Both schools got New Year's Six bowl games, although neither would win their bowl games (Ole Miss lost 42–3 to TCU in the Peach Bowl on December 31, and later that night, Mississippi State lost 49–34 to Georgia Tech in the Orange Bowl).